elixir-lang/elixir-lang.github.com/_posts/2019-01-01-gsoc-projects.markdown

 This kind of property-based testing doesn't test for *correctness*.
 In the snippet above, `has_key?/2` could be implemented to ignore arguments always return `false` and the automatic spec validation would pass since `false` is always a boolean.
 However, this is a kind of **smoke testing** useful for discovering inconsistencies in the arguments and return values of functions.

-## TensorflEx: Tensorflow bindings for the Elixir programming language
+## Tensorflex: Tensorflow bindings for the Elixir programming language

 *Student: Anshuman Chhabra*

 Currently, there is a lack of machine learning tools and frameworks for Elixir.
 With the number of programmers learning/using machine learning only set to grow, supporting machine learning capabilities is essential for any programming language.
 Moreover, there are discussions on [ElixirForum][elixirforum] regarding this and recent talks given at ElixirConf that reflect the need for Elixir to provide machine learning capabilities.

-This project's goal is TensorflEx, an Elixir machine learning framework similar to [Keras for Python][keras].
+This project's goal is Tensorflex, an Elixir machine learning framework similar to [Keras for Python][keras].
 Keras uses Tensorflow as a backend for doing all the machine learning.
-TensorflEx will use Using Native Implemented Functions (NIFs) and the Tensorflow C API as a backend to provide a low-level API.
+Tensorflex will use Using Native Implemented Functions (NIFs) and the Tensorflow C API as a backend to provide a low-level API.
 This low-level API will then be used to write a Keras-like framework in the form of a high-level API.
 This will allow Elixir developers to write expedient and efficient machine learning code in Elixir.

 ## Dialyzer task for Elixir